danieldiamond/gitlab-analytics/README.md

 When using Meltano, like any data science tool, it is imoprtant to consider the security and privacy implications.

 * Meltano expects the required credentials for each extractor to be stored as a project variable.
-Project members with the role Master or Owner will be able to see these in plaintext, as well as any instance wide administrators.
+Project members with the role `Master` or `Owner` will be able to see these in plaintext, as well as any instance wide administrators.
 If you are using GitLab.com, this includes select GitLab employees responsible for the service.
   * Support for KMS systems is being considered for a future release.
 * Because these variables are passed to GitLab CI jobs, it is possible to accidentally or maliciously compromise them.
   * For example a developer who normally cannot see the variables in project settings, could accidentally print the environment variables when debugging a CI job, causing them to be readable by a wider audience than intended.
   * Similarly it is possible for a malicious developer to utilize the variables to extract data from a source, then send it to an unauthorized destination.
-  * These risks can be mitigated by restricting the production variables to only protected branches, so code is reviewed before it is able run with access to the credentials.
+  * These risks can be mitigated by [restricting the production variables](https://docs.gitlab.com/ee/ci/variables/#protected-variables) to only protected branches, so code is reviewed before it is able run with access to the credentials.
+It is also possible to set job logs to be available to only those with `Developer` roles or above, in CI/CD settings.
 * When designing your data warehouse, consider any relevant laws and regulations, like GDPR.
 For example, historical data being retained as part of a snapshot could present challenges in the event a user requests to be forgotten.

 ### Competition & Value